cea-hpc/modules/doc/source/module.rst

  If unload evaluation of *modulefile1* raises an error, switch sequence
  aborts: no environment change from *modulefile1* unload is applied and load of *modulefile2* is skipped.
-Conversely, if ``switch_unload`` value is removed from :mconfig:`abort_on_error` configuration option list or if :option:`--force` option is set, switch sequence continues.
+Conversely, if ``switch_unload`` value is removed from :mconfig:`abort_on_error` configuration option list (and ``switch`` value is not set there) or if :option:`--force` option is set, switch sequence continues.
+If *modulefile1* is tagged ``super-sticky``, switch sequence aborts in any case.

  If load evaluation of *modulefile2* raises an error, switch sequence
  continues: environment changes from *modulefile1* unload are applied but not those from failed *modulefile2* load.
+Conversely, whole switch sequence is aborted and unloaded *modulefile1* is restored if :subcmd:`switch` sub-command is defined in :mconfig:`abort_on_error` configuration option and :option:`--force` option is not set.

  .. only:: html